Thu October 10, 2013

 “I’d say we’re probably down 50 to 60 percent — at least,” Duhn says.
 “I’m embarrassed for our government that functions so poorly.
 And I just with there was an election coming up.”

-There is a silver lining to Sulphur’s situation: Turner Falls Park is just a few miles away, and it’s open.
-State and municipal parks aren’t affected by the shutdown of the federal government.
+There is a silver lining to Sulphur’s situation: Turner Falls State Park is just a few miles away, and it’s open.
+State parks aren’t affected by the shutdown of the federal government.
 In fact, they’re booming as a result.

 “We are actually experiencing considerable uptick,” Oklahoma State Parks Director Kris Marek says.